 Dedicated Personal Injury Lawyers Handling Limited Tort And Full Tort Claims

-Pennsylvania drivers have the option of purchasing either “limited tort” or “full tort” policies when selecting auto insurance.
+Pennsylvania drivers have the option of purchasing either “limited tort” or “full tort” policies when selecting auto insurance for things like pedestrian and texting and driving claims.
 In addition, every auto insurance policy issued in Pennsylvania will include a minimum of $5,000 in personal injury protection (PIP) coverage, which covers each party’s own medical expenses, regardless of who was at fault.
 Exceptions to limited tort apply, and an attorney can assist in identifying those exceptions and applying them to your case.

 Limited Tort Claims Vs. Full Tort Claims